-The Thakek Loop – Khammouane Province
+The Thakhek Loop – Khammouane Province

 The Thakhek Loop, also known as the Kong Lor Loop, is a spectacular 3-4 day trip around the karst limestone peaks of Khammouane Province in central Laos.
 Extremely popular with bikers and moped-riders, one of the many sites includes one of the most spectacular cave in Asia, Kong Lor Cave, from which the loop gets its name.
 Covering a distance of approximately 450 kilometers, the loop offers an unforgettable exploration of rural Laos.

-As the roads are all paved, this trip is doable all year round.
+As the roads are mostly paved, this trip is doable all year round.
 However the best time of year is just at the end of rainy season before the rice is harvested.
 Generally mid-October to late November is an excellent time as the countryside is lush and green and the temperature is relatively cool.
 But whenever you are in Laos, that’s the best time to go.

 The following is a suggested itinerary, but if you have more time to explore then go slower and enjoy.

-Head out of Thakek going east along Route 12 towards Nakai.
+Head out of Thakhek going east along Route 12 towards Nakai.
 After a short drive you’ll soon be in the countryside riding past rice paddies and limestone karsts.
 You’ll be cruising along ‘cave alley’, named after the multitude of caves carved out of the karsts by millions of years of erosion.
 There are too many caves to name, and more being opened up to tourists every day.

 Tham Nang Aen Cave